 - Medical research related to cancer or heart disease

-- Scholarships for blind individuals: Programs that use technology to serve people with barriers to reading due to low vision or learning differences
+- Programs that use technology to serve people with barriers to reading due to low vision or learning differences

 - STEM education for girls